-Combine the following types of emails in your campaigns:
+Make use of the following types of emails in your campaigns:

 Business-as-usual emails (BAU)

-How to write a marketing email
+How to Write a Marketing Email

 - Keep it short.
-On average it takes 11 seconds to read an email, so you want your email to be informative without getting boring.
+On average, it takes 11 seconds to read an email, so you want your email to be informative without getting boring.

 - Make an actionable CTA button.
-This button should contain a clear call to action, for example, “Buy now” or “Yes, I want to subscribe”.
+This button should contain a clear call to action, for example, “Buy now” or “Yes, I want to subscribe.”

 - Monitor the number of open rates and unsubscribes.
 Change the frequency of your emails according to these figures.